Virtual Person Creator for Realistic AI Videos | HeyGen

 How to use the virtual person maker

-Bring any virtual person to life with this realistic virtual person generator in four straightforward steps.
+Bring any virtual person to life with this realistic virtual person generator in four easy steps.

-Select a prebuilt virtual person or create a personalised one.
+Select a prebuilt virtual person or create a personalized one.
 Each option is designed for professional delivery.

 Type or paste the text you want delivered by a virtual human.
 Choose language and tone settings as needed.